mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 *[Tape change.]*

-> ... and suddenly I experienced an indescribable insight, while inevitably led me to shed the [absolutist] dogma of the church.
+> ... and suddenly I experienced an indescribable insight, which inevitably led me to shed the [absolutist] dogma of the church.
 I remember realizing at that moment that I need not fear a hell in some self-conscious afterlife after my death.
 [The] ephemeral I was already living a life of its own in the countless number of people who have crossed my path, and will be passed on in its bits and pieces long after my death.
 >
-> However, Catholicism had permeated so much of my life up to that point.
-And with its letting go, I was now like a seed cast to the wind.
+> However, Catholicism had permeated so much of my life up to that point, and with its letting go, I was now like a seed cast to the wind.
 Even after 20 more years of searching, trying to make sense of the universe and feel a sense of inner peace and joy, I still had not found a peace to take root and grow and blossom.
 >
 > Seven years ago, late at night and alone, I was contemplating the subject of pain and death, and suddenly everything I knew reduced itself to a single minute moving point.
 I was overcome with a sense of revelation and joy.
 I tried to write down what was going on inside of me and how it came to be, but there were no words to describe it.
 It felt like some sort of rebirth.
 And for three days, everything seemed right, as if the natural order of things revealed itself to me.
 Tasks I had considered menial and boring suddenly had meaning, and I moved through them with joy and energy with little thought of myself.
 Everyone I came in contact with seemed important and precious.
 >